hbrs-cse/Modellbildung-und-Simulation/CONTRIBUTING.md

 :align: center
 ```
 ````
-This format also accepts internet links to images like https://upload.wikimedia.org/wikipedia/commons/thumb/3/38/Jupyter_logo.svg/1280px-Jupyter_logo.svg.png
+This format also accepts internet links to images instead of `path/to/image.png`.

 #### Licensing of images

 When using licensed images whe have to credit this.
 Often we can just copy the licensing from another page.
-Here are two examples from our Book:
+Here are two examples from our Book.
+These code block are placed below the embedded image.
 ```
 <div style="text-align: right"><a href="https://commons.m.wikimedia.org/wiki/File:A_glass_of_red_wine.jpg" > [CC BY-SA 2.0], via Wikimedia Commons </a></div>
 ```